kemoycampbell/mkdocs-AJ_Connor_Kemoy/courseProjectCode/Metrics/README.md

 cp courseProjectCode/Metrics/SAMPLE_metrics.yaml courseProjectCode/Metrics/metrics.yaml
 ```

-3. Generate a token for SonarQube by going to [SonarCloud](https://sonarcloud.io/login).
-Log in, then go to your account settings and generate a token key.
+3. Generate a token for Codecov by going to [Codecov](https://app.codecov.io/login).
+Log in, then go to your account settings and generate an API token key using the `Generate Token` button in the Access tab.
+If you get stuck, refer to these instructions [here](https://docs.codecov.com/reference/overview) provided by Codecov.

 4. Copy the token key into `metrics.yaml`.